-Since 2006, Startup Haven has been connecting startup entrepreneurs, execs and investors in a low stakes, high value networking environment.
-Here’s what a few attendees think about our events.
+Since 2006, Startup Haven has been connecting startup entrepreneurs, execs and investors low-noise, high-value networking environments.
+Below are some comments from a few of our members.

-(If you’d like to share your thoughts about a Startup Haven event, please leave a comment at the bottom of this page.)
+If you’d like to submit your own testimonial, just post a comment at the bottom of this page.